 • SFUSD released a guide for affected families - it is bleak.

 • Friday, October 18th, Superintendent Matt Wayne was replaced by SFUSD BOE and school closure process halted.
-Maria Su, the head of the city’s Department of Children, Youth and their Families has accepted the position!
+Dr. Maria Su, the head of the city’s Department of Children, Youth and their Families has accepted the position!

 How to Get Involved - There are many ways you can help and get your voice heard: